 Fellows will also learn to be proficient in skills important for Allergy/Immunology practice and the American Board of Allergy and Immunology including epicutaneous and intradermal skin testing, pulmonary function testing, allergy immunotherapy preparation and administration, food and drug desensitization and immunoglobulin replacement.

-Fellows will learn to design and conduct Allergy and/or Immunology research under the supervision of research mentor(s) who are fellowship program faculty, faculty of the School of Medicine, Central Michigan University and/or faculty of the School of Medicine, Department of Immunology and Microbiology, Wayne State University.
+Fellows will learn to design and conduct Allergy and/or Immunology research under the supervision of research mentor(s).
+Research mentors are fellowship program faculty, faculty of Central Michigan University College of Medicine and/or Department of Immunology and Microbiology, Wayne State University.
 Research resources are available through the Children’s Research Center of Michigan and the Children’s Hospital Foundation.

-Research projects are involved in QI, translational, and clinical research.
-Fellows are expected to present their research at national meetings and in peer-reviewed publications.
+Fellows are expected to present their research at a national conference and work towards submitting a manuscript to peer-reviewed publications.

 Examples of current fellow abstracts/publications: